InternetPolicyReview/JATS-csl/README.md

 The JATS.csl file can be used with a processor such as [citeproc-js](https://github.com/Juris-M/citeproc-js) or software implementing it, such as [Zotero](https://www.zotero.org/).

+The open access journal [Internet Policy Review](https://policyreview.info) uses it as part of its reference workflow.

 ## Caution

 Be careful with special characters – which can't be escaped in with csl.
 You may have to do some postprocessing on the ouput.